JHU-PL-Lab/www-fpse/coding.md

 * [OUnit](https://github.com/gildor478/ounit) is the unit tester for OCaml.
 The opam package is called `ounit2` for obscure reasons.
 * [`ppx_jane`](https://github.com/janestreet/ppx_jane) adds boilerplate functions to type definitions as well as many other macros.
 Unfortunately it is not documented, but `[@@deriving equal, compare, sexp]` for example will add equal and compare on a type, and to/from s-expression convertor functions.

+All of the above packages have documentation, but you may also want to try [sherlodocs](https://doc.sherlocode.com/) where you can find documentation on all opam package details in one spot.
+For example typing `Core.Array` into the search will give all the documentation for the `Array` module in `Core`.
+Another documentation compilation is [The OCaml Documentation Hub](https://docs.ocaml.pro/about.html).

 The above tools will be our "bread and butter", we will be using them on many assignments.
 There are also a few specialized tools used on some specific assignments.

 * [Bisect](https://github.com/aantron/bisect_ppx) will be used for code coverage.